Updated: May 11th, 2025

 Sleep plenty

 Sleep deprivation is one of the main underlying causes of stress and adrenal dysfunction.
-Aim to get a restful night’s sleep every day.
-Try to go to bed and wake up around the same time every day to support your natural sleep-wake cycle and ensure 7 to 9 hours of sleep each night.
+Your body needs 7-9 hours of quality sleep each night.
+Try to go to bed and wake up around the same time every day to support your natural sleep-wake cycle.
 Avoid stress, heavy foods, and electronics.
-Engage in relaxing activities instead that help your body and mind calm down.
+Engage in relaxing activities that help your body and mind calm down.
 Reading fiction, journaling, coloring, crossword puzzles, and meditation are great evening ideas.

 Follow a hormone-supporting diet